 Looking for an ICHRA plan document template?
 You're in the right place.
 Let’s look at the components required to be included in ICHRA plan documents, from employee notice to legal agreement to plan summary.
 Don't worry, it's not as complicated as it sounds.

 The ICHRA, or individual coverage HRA, gives employers the ability to design and customize a plan for their organization.
 There are many rules surrounding ICHRA and other HRAs, which can change from year to year.
 If keeping up with changing regulations sounds overwhelming, take heart!
 The ICHRA platform from Take Command has built-in, automatic updates to ensure compliance.
 It will also ensure you have all the ICHRA plan documents you and your employees need.

-ICHRA plan document templates
+ICHRA plan document template: what to include

 The legal agreement establishes the ICHRA for the employer.
 It should include:

 - Named fiduciaries and plan administrators and their responsibilities

 - How the ICHRA is funded and how it makes payments

 - HIPAA privacy officers and rules relating to the use of protected health information (PHI)

 - Information on federal mandates